bodetc/CarND-MPC-Project/writeup.md

 ###Model Predictive Control with Latency
 *The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.*

-The latency is taken into account by assuming that the car travels in a straight line for the duration of the latency.
+The latency is taken into account by using the update equations of the model (see above) for the duration of the latency.
-Since this is done in the reference frame of the car, this simply amounts to changing the x-position of the car as follows:
-`p_x=speed*latency`.

-While this is only a first order approximation of the movement of the car during latency, it seemed good enough for the purpose of the simulation.